simon-bourne/MosquitoNet/README.md

 `for` loop.
 Perhaps a `boost::irange` or a container that generates `N` random numbers, or even a constant.
 - `static Test::Unit u(...)` creates a context to which we can add many unit tests or sub-contexts.
 - `context("Util", ...)` creates a nested context.
 There's no limit on the depth of nesting.
-- `M_EXPR` is the only macro used here.
-All it does is add file and line information to a C++ function call.

 Can I customize assertions?